amdelamar/pm-theme/README.md

 ### Notes

 - This is only available for the WEB version and not the MOBILE app.
-- Some of these themes don't always appear the best.
-I apologize if they hurt your eyes.
+- Some of these themes aren't always the best.
+I apologize if some are ugly.
+- Older themes (Burnt, Gum, Seaweed) are still available [here](/themes).

 ---

 ### Share with friends!

 - Save, copy, tweak, and share any or all of this CSS code.

-Or just give them this link back to here: [https://github.com/amdelamar/pm-theme/](https://github.com/amdelamar/pm-theme/)